ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 An adaptive ``concept_map`` is always explicitly written.
-Syntax adaptation is most commonly associated with post-hoc mapping, but can be done intentionally as part of Mat's Mechanism.
+Syntax adaptation is most commonly associated with post-hoc mapping, but can be done intentionally as part of the map-centric style.

 Because they don't have syntax with widespread acceptance, post-hoc mapping of nontrivial concepts is highly likely to be both explicit